Nov 21, 2017, 9:30:43 AM CST Jan 9, 2023, 10:28:44 AM CST

 6. Place choking hazards out of reach

 Little ones naturally put about anything in their mouths.
-Things like tiny figurines, wreaths with small decorations, potpourri, and hard candies and nuts are choking hazards.
+Things like tiny figurines, wreaths with small decorations, potpourri, hard candies and nuts are all choking hazards.
 What size is a potential choking hazard?
 A good rule of thumb is anything small enough to pass through a toilet paper roll holder.

 7. Keep holiday plants away from children